Theta Phi Alpha: Founders

-Dorothy Phalan (then Caughey)
+Dorothy Phalan

-Dorothy assisted in the founding of the sorority by providing the original meeting space to plan the reorganization of Omega Upsilon.
+Dorothy Phalan (née Caughey) assisted in the founding of the sorority by providing the original meeting space to plan the reorganization of Omega Upsilon.
 Her daughter, Margaret, became the first legacy of Theta Phi Alpha to pledge.

-Katrina Ward (then Caughey)
+Katrina Ward

-After graduating from the University of Michigan in 1911 with a literary degree.
-Katrina assisted the new Theta Phi Alpha as an Omega Upsilon alumnae.
-Alongside her sister, Dorothy, she supported the original meetings of Theta Phi Alpha.
+After graduating from the University of Michigan in 1911 with a literary degree, Katrina Ward (née Caughey) assisted the new Theta Phi Alpha as an Omega Upsilon alumnae.
+Alongside her sister, Dorothy Phalan, she supported the original meetings of Theta Phi Alpha.
 She believed that experience through adversity strengthened fraternal bonds.

 Mildred Connely

-Mildred's focus was on turning Theta Phi Alpha into a national sorority by visiting old Omega Upsilon members.
-Mildred became the second President, the first Chairman of the Board of Trustees, the first recipient of the Guard of Honor, the primary writer of the creed, and earned the distinction of the "Lifetime Keeper of the Ritual."
+Mildred Connely focused on turning Theta Phi Alpha into a national sorority by visiting old Omega Upsilon members.
+She was the second president, the first chairman of the board of trustees, and the first recipient of the Guard of Honor.
+She was the primary writer of the creed and earned the distinction of the "Lifetime Keeper of the Ritual."

 Selma Gilday

-Selma was born on August 21, 1877, in Monroe, Michigan.
+Selma Gilday was born on August 21, 1877, in Monroe, Michigan.
 She attended the University of Michigan and graduated with a degree in Latin and German in 1902.
-Selma was present at the first tea for Theta Phi Alpha and focused on securing alumnae support for the new organization.
-After founding Theta Phi Alpha, Selma went on to teach German, Latin, and mathematics for 46 years in Toledo where she organized the Toledo-Monroe City Alumnae Association until she died on June 10, 1958.
+She was present at the first tea for Theta Phi Alpha and focused on securing alumnae support for the new organization.
+After founding Theta Phi Alpha, Gilday went on to teach German, Latin, and mathematics for 46 years in Toledo where she organized the Toledo-Monroe City Alumnae Association.
+She died on June 10, 1958.

-Otilia O'Hara (then Leuchtweis)
+Otilia O'Hara

-Otilia, one of the only undergraduate founders, was the first to sign the record book and become president of the Alpha chapter in 1912.
-She, along with Eva, located and secured the home for the newest sisters of Theta Phi Alpha.
-She also managed the first recruitment effort which brought in ten active members.
-After she graduated the following year, Otilia remained involved in the fraternity and chaired the committee that selected the gift of silver flatware presented to Alpha at the 1941 National Convention.
+Otilia O'Hara (née Leuchtweis) was an undergraduate founder and the first member to sign the record book.
+She became president of the Alpha chapter in 1912.
+She, along with Eva Bauer Everson, located and secured the home for the newest sisters of Theta Phi Alpha.
+She also managed the first recruitment effort which brought in ten members.
+After she graduated the following year, O'Hara remained involved in the fraternity, chairing the committee that selected the gift of silver flatware presented to Alpha at the 1941 national convention.

 Amelia McSweeney

-After graduating from the University of Michigan in 1898 as an alumna of Omega Upsilon, Amelia became an important figure in education and civic life in Detroit.
+After graduating from the University of Michigan in 1898 as an alumna of Omega Upsilon, Amelia McSweeney became an important figure in education and civic life in Detroit.
 This experience in civic life and education was the reason Father Edward A. Kelly approached her to found this new Catholic sorority.
-Amelia believed strongly in the early need for Panhellenic recognition on campus.
-On December 12, 1913, on one of Amelia's trips for the sorority, Amelia contracted meningitis that ultimately ended her life, and she succumbed on January 4, 1914.
+She believed strongly in the early need for Panhellenic recognition on campus.
+On December 12, 1913, on one of her trips for the sorority, she contracted meningitis.
+She died from the illness on January 4, 1914.

-Camilla Sutherland (then Ryan)
+Camilla Sutherland

-Camilla was an alumna teacher of Omega Upsilon when she was approached by Bishop Edward Kelly to establish the sorority.
-Camilla believed that in order for the organization to survive, participants could not separate undergraduate and graduate members.
+Camilla Sutherland (née Ryan) was an alumna teacher of Omega Upsilon when she was approached by Bishop Edward Kelly to establish the sorority.
+She believed that for the organization to survive, participants could not separate undergraduate and graduate members.
 She utilized this belief when setting up the national structure, which is today almost entirely run by alumnae.
-Camilla, along with her sister, hosted a joint meeting of the Grand Council and the Board of Trustees in 1931 in her family home.
+Sutherland and her sister hosted a joint meeting of the grand council and the board of trustees in 1931 in their family home.